Qudrat Ali: Shimshal Mountaineering School

-Established formally in 2009 with the support of Simone Moro, Shimshal Mountaineering School is a pioneer in professional mountaineering training institute in Pakistan.
+Established formally in 2009 with the support of Simone Moro, Shimshal Mountaineering School is a pioneer in professional mountaineering training institutes in Pakistan.
 A dream project of Qudrat Ali and Shaheen Baig, Shimshal Mountaineering School strives to promote healthy sports and excellence in professional mountaineering through extensive hands-on mountaineering training programs.
-Led by a team of renowned mountaineering instructors, with treasure of mountaineering experience, Shimshal Mountaineering School has a very customized and tailor-made mountaineering courses to suit the needs of beginners as well as advanced level mountaineers.
+Led by a team of renowned mountaineering instructors, with the treasure of mountaineering experience, Shimshal Mountaineering School has a very customized and tailor-made mountaineering course to suit the needs of beginners as well as advanced level mountaineers.
 Located at the heart of Shimshal.
 Shimshal Mountaineering School is the first ever mountaineering institute in Pakistan which initiated an exclusive mountaineering program for women since its inception.

 Project Climb4Peace

-Qudrat Ali is undertaking his latest expedition Climb4Peace a five years project with his climbing partner Samiya Rafiq.
+Qudrat Ali is undertaking his latest expedition Climb4Peace a five-year project with his climbing partner Samiya Rafiq.

+Adventures

+His adventures include walking barefoot from Gilgit to Shimshal to honor his ancestors who roamed the land barefoot, spending 14 hrs outside at -25 °C using a sleeping bag only, and sleeping in a crevasse.
+He and Saad Munawar made a world record by traversing three mountain ranges.